siggame/Joueur.cs/README.md

-# C# Joueur Client
+# C# Chess Client

 This is the client for the [Cadre][cadre] AI framework.
 It can play multiple different games, though you will probably only be interested in one at a time.

 In general, try to stay out of the `Joueur/` folder, it does most of the heavy lifting to play on our game servers.
-Your AI, and the game objects it manipulates are all in `Games/GAME_NAME/`, with your very own AI living in `Games/GAME_NAME/ai.cs` for you to make smarter.
+Your AI, and the game objects it manipulates are all in `Games/Chess/`, with your very own AI living in `Games/Chess/ai.cs` for you to make smarter.

 ## How to Run